New York Commercial Lease Agreement | PDF – MS Word

 A New York commercial lease agreement allows the renting of retail, industrial, or office space between a property manager/owner and an individual or entity.
-This type of arrangement is usually three (3) to five (5) years long with the tenant typically having the option to renew for more years at a predetermined rental rate.
+This type of arrangement is usually three (3) to five (5) years long, with the tenant typically having the option to renew for more years at a predetermined rental rate.
 If the landlord is accepting a new business, they should require a rental application and a personal guarantee from the lessee to make ensure they are covered in the case of the proprietor being unable to pay in the future.
-The landlord will usually have money invested for the tenant to fit-up the space into a “vanilla shell” for move-in.
+The landlord usually has money invested for the tenant to fit up the space into a “vanilla shell” for move-in.

 There are three (3) ways to structure a commercial lease;

 - Triple Net (NNN) – This is the arrangement where a tenant pays the rental amount every month as well as the utilities (electricity, water, etc.), taxes, insurance, common area maintenance (CAM’s), and all related expenses with the property.